ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConNA2018.md

 - What do we mean by 'community' here?
   - We don't live together
-  - we don't work together
+  - We don't work together
   - We don't know each other
 - Except _through our project_

 ???
 What does community mean here?
 Working on an independent open source project is very different than most other human activities.
 There are no other ties between project contributors who are widely distributed in location, in time, in experience, and in jobs outside our project itself.
 **SPACEBAR**

 --